huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_queue.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the DMS queue resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the DMS queue resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new DMS queue resource.

 * `name` - (Required) Indicates the unique name of a queue.
 A string of 1 to 64 characters that contain a-z, A-Z, 0-9, hyphens (-), and underscores (_).